jpafrota/library-api-ddd/README.md

 Note that the PrismaService is not abstraced.
 The abstractions are the Repository interfaces, which will then

 **Note:** While injecting the prisma repositories in the use cases, I noticed that I could not use the interface definitions directly, as they only exist in compile-time and nest requires runtime references.
 So I had to map them to a tag, that you may see as "PRISMA_BOOK_REPOSITORY", so that Nest knows who I am referencing at runtime.

+### Entity design

+Designing separate entities was a tough challenge because in NestJS I was used to keep them as one, using decorators specific to orms like you would in Mongoose and TypeORM.
+Keeping them separate with getters (similar to Java) seemed very unusual at first.
+Another thing was instantiating these entities.
+Usually, when we couple the entities to the ORM/db implementations, there is no need to generate ids, or care about instantiating dates or things like that.
+It's all Out-of-the-box, but of course, this is bad practice since it would be a nightmare to change it later.

+Anyway, I kept the design as is and this allowed me to use modern things like `uuidv7`, which is a better way to generate random ids that are still sortable by a database.

+### Use case pattern

+As I wanted each resource in this app to "mind its own business", I decided to go with the use cases pattern and assign each one a single responsibility, avoiding things like god services that are thousand-lines long and contain lots of business logic, making maintenance difficult (yes, I guess we've all been there, right?)

+### Repository pattern

+I loved to implement this one.
+It's one of the patterns that fascinates me the most.
+No much to describe here though.
+It's plain dependency inversion!

+### Unit tests

+I was also not very familiar with unit testing so I tried my best shot by reading Jest's documentation and trying to implement simple/dummy tests.
+I also read a few online articles on how to implement unit testing in Jest using repository interfaces.

 ----